 And that all leads us to a special counsel that never should have been appointed.

-And on the other hand, he's tweeting out dishonest, misleading memo, uh, wrecked the House Intelligence Committee, destroyed trust with the intelligence community.
+And on the other hand, he's tweeting out dishonest, misleading memo, wrecked the House Intelligence Committee, destroyed trust with the intelligence community.

-Because you didn't give all the facts to the Pfizer court judge because you didn't like Donald Trump.
+No, Mr. Comey, you did that because you didn't give all the facts to the FISA court judge because you didn't like Donald Trump.

 And you got top Democrats telling Trump, you know, please, you can't use this to fire Rosenstein.